 1) frequent dressings;

-2) the use of enzymes;
+2) use of enzymes;

-3) application of ointment dressings;
+3) applying ointment dressings;

-4) bandaging with hypertonic solutions;
+4) applying bandages with hypertonic solutions;

 5) therapeutic exercises.